-NO. TECHNO- STRUCTURAL INTERVENTIONS APPROPRIATE FOR SJMC REASONS PRIORITY I - immediate II - development 1 Structural Design POSSIBLE Based on the results of the Process Consultation in Phase A, this could be an option to re-structure from a functional design to a matrix design.
+NO. TECHNO- STRUCTURAL INTERVENTIONS APPROPRIATE FOR SJMC REASONS PRIORITY I - immediate II - development 1 Structural Design tructural Design POSSIBLE Based on the results of the Process Consultation in Phase A, this could be an option to re-structure from a functional design to a matrix design.
 The decision would have to be reached within the management team.
-II 2 Downsizing POSSIBLE This has implicity begun with the policy of non replacement of staff from non-critical roles.
-On-going 3 Re-engineering NOT LIKELY The organisational culture would be more receptive to something gradual. - 4 Work Design This may help to build employee morale and motivation - 5 Total Quality Management YES This is already in place - though not fully implemented.
+1 2 Downsizing POSSIBLE POSSIBLE This has implicitly begun with the policy of non replacement of staff from non-critical roles.
+3 Re-engineering NOT LIKELY The organisational culture would be more receptive to something gradual. - 4 Work Design POSSIBLE This may help to build employee morale and motivation - and should be considered.
+1 5 Total Quality Management YES This is already in place - though not fully implemented.
 There needs to be more commitment towards the later phases of measurement and monitoring for corrective actions.
 1

-HUMAN RESOURCE APPROPRIATE REASONS PRIORITY INTERVENTIONS FOR SJMC REASONS I - immediate INTERVENTIONS FOR SSINC II - development 1 Goal setting YES This should be put in place to ensure that company objectives are synchronised with departmental and individual performance.
-I 2 Performance Management YES A performance management system should be set in place to ensure that the compensation systems are fair and reward the right behaviours. l Pilot project has just been implemented.
-3 4 Career planning & YES development This should be reviewed and non-healthcare professionals who hold pivotal roles should be recognised on heir functional industry structure.
+APPROPRIATE REASONS PRIORITY HUMAN RESOURCE FOR SJMC REAGONS I - immediate II - development 1 Goal setting YES This should be put in place to ensure that company objectives are synchronised with departmental and individual performance.
+1 2 Performance Management YES A performance management system should be set in place to ensure that the compensation systems are fair and reward the right behaviours. l Pilot project has just been implemented.
+3 Reward Systems YES This should be reviewed and non-healthcare professionals who hold pivotal roles should be recognised on their functional industry structure.
 A more innovative reward system needs to be designed to cater to the pull factors for skilled professional healthcare staff from new establishments, as well as, overseas.
-11 4 A programme for career pathing should be set up to create a sense of loyally for staff who are career minded - so that they are more inclined to grow with the organisation.
-More importantly a special career development programme for the management team that would promote more balanced personal development of individual leam members.
+11 4 Career planning & development YES A programme for career pathing should be set up to create a sense of loyalty for staff who are career minded - so that they are more inclined to grow with the organisation.
+More importantly a special career development programme for the management team that would promote more balanced personal development of individual team members.
+II